cncf/communitygroups/meetups-vs-communityday.md

 * You have a one half (1/2) of a day of content - so 4 hours of multiple speakers.
 * You acquire sponsorships.
 * You provide breaks with beverages and/or food.
-* Your event is still free to attend like a meetup, but perhaps you create qualification standards in case your capacity is limited.
+* Your event must be free to attend like a meetup if these are hosted within your chapter.
+Some have created qualification standards in case your capacity is limited.
 * You still host it on [community.cncf.io](https://community.cncf.io/) so CNCF can see you have had practice at an event larger than a meetup, and CNCF can gauge if your community is ready for a KCD based on attendance.
 * These can be hosted as often as you would like with a reccomendation being no more than once per quarter.
 * There is no limit to the number of attendees.